Antineoplastic Agents Resources

 - Hall AL, Davies HW, Demers PA, Nicol AM, Peters CE.
 “Occupational Exposures to Antineoplastic Drugs and Ionizing Radiation in Canadian Veterinary Settings: Findings From a National Surveillance Project.”
 Can J Public Health 2013;104(7):460-65.

 We also recommend exploring the Prevention Policies Directory, a freely-accessible online tool offering information on policies related to cancer and chronic disease prevention.
 Providing summaries of the policies and direct access to the policy documents, the Directory allows users to search by carcinogen, risk factor, jurisdiction, geographical location, and document type.
-Click here to learn more about policies specific to benzene in the Directory.
 For questions about this resource, please contact a member of the Prevention Team at the Canadian Partnership Against Cancer at email@example.com.

 Subscribe to our newsletters

 The CAREX Canada team offers two regular newsletters: the biannual e-Bulletin summarizing information on upcoming webinars, new publications, and updates to estimates and tools; and the monthly Carcinogens in the News, a digest of media articles, government reports, and academic literature related to the carcinogens we’ve classified as important for surveillance in Canada.
 Sign up for one or both of these newsletters below.